pgadmin-org/pgadmin3/docs/en_US/query.rst

 execute just a part of the text, by selecting only the text that you want the server to execute.

+Options on the *Query* menu allow you to control COMMIT and ROLLBACK behavior for transactions:

+* Check the box next to *Auto-Rollback* to instruct the server to automatically roll back a transaction if an error occurs during the transaction.
+* Check the box next to *Auto-Commit* to instruct the server to automatically commit each transaction.
+Any changes made by the transaction will be visible to others, and are guaranteed to be durable in the event of a crash.
+By default, auto-commit behavior is enabled.

 Explain from the Query menu, or F7 function key will execute the EXPLAIN command.
 The database server will analyze the query that's sent to it, and will return the results.